kenigbolo/node-api-server/README.md

 ## Disclaimer
 I am in no way connected to those who work at fixer.io.
 Project is simply a side project which I will try to maintain and expand as much as I can

+## Bigger Picture
+The idea is to integrate advanced algorithms that will give currency rates future prediction with accuracy up to 80%.